open-telemetry/opentelemetry-specification/specification/api-tracing.md

 New `Tracer` instances can be created via a `TracerFactory` and its `getTracer` method.
 This method expects two string arguments:

-* `name`: This name must identify the instrumentation library (also referred to as integration, e.g. `io.opentelemetry.contrib.mongodb`) and *not* the instrumented library.
-If no name (null or empty string) is specified, a default Tracer implementation is returned.
+- `name` (required): This name must identify the instrumentation library (also referred to as integration, e.g. `io.opentelemetry.contrib.mongodb`) and *not* the instrumented library.
+In case an invalid name (null or empty string) is specified, a working default Tracer implementation as a fallback is returned rather than returning null or throwing an exception.
+An instrumentation library *may* also ignore this name and return a default instance for all calls, if it does not support "named" functionality (e.g. an implementation which is not even observability-related).
-* `version` (optional): Specifies the version of the instrumentation library (e.g. `semver:1.0.0`).
+- `version` (optional): Specifies the version of the instrumentation library (e.g. `semver:1.0.0`).

 ### Tracer operations